-- 8.1 The General Licensing Team at Crystal Court is responsible for a wide range of licensing functions, which include sales of alcohol, late night refreshment, regulated entertainment, sex establishments, charitable collections, scrap metal and gambling premises. - 8.2 Administration of the Animal Welfare licensing function as detailed in paragraph 9 below, was transferred from the General Licensing Team to the Environmental Health Section on 1st September 2008.
-The Senior Animal
+The General Licensing Team is responsible for a wide range of licensing functions, which include sales of alcohol, late night refreshment, regulated entertainment, sex establishments, charitable collections, scrap metal and gambling premises.

-Welfare Officer and the administration team are located at 581 Tyburn Road, Erdington, Birmingham B24 9RF.
+Administration of the Animal Welfare licensing function is under the remit of Environmental Health.
+The Senior Animal Welfare Officer and the administration team are located at Garretts Green.
 Inspection and enforcement is carried out by the Senior Animal Welfare Officer.